Ethanlloyd21/Budget-Tracker/README.md

 ```
 ### Service Worker  ``` service-worker.js ```
 - #### Purpose
-    - A Service Worker is basically a script that runs in background and assits in offline web application.
+    - Service worker provides a programmatic way to cache app resources.

 ``` bash
 console.log('This is your service-worker.js file!');